 Image of car keys and cannabis

 It’s no secret that driving while drunk is extremely dangerous.
-The National Highway Traffic Safety Administration says that one person was killed in a drunk driving crash every 45 minutes in the U.S. in 2020 alone.
+The National Highway Traffic Safety Administration says that one person was killed in a drunk driving crash every 39 minutes in the U.S. in 2022 alone.
+But what about driving while high?

-In addition, many users think its effects are safer than alcohol when it comes to driving ability.
-That’s not the case.
-Here’s what the science says.
+While many users think its effects are safer than alcohol when it comes to driving ability, the science says may surprise you.

-The Centers for Disease Control and Prevention says both marijuana usage and THC impairment can affect driving ability by:
+The Centers for Disease Control and Prevention says both marijuana usage and THC impairment can affect critical driving ability, such as:

 • Delaying response times